Codecademy/docs/content/sql/concepts/primary-keys/primary-keys.md

 ## Composite Keys

-Having one primary key per table is sometimes not enough to uniquely identify a row; in such cases we would use more than one column, or **composite keys**.
+Sometimes, having one primary key per table is not enough to uniquely identify a row.
+In such cases, multiple columns would work as composite keys for the table.
 This requirement should be detected during the designing phase of a database.

-For example, a database containing vehicle parts will have to uniquely identify a row of parts.
+For example, a database of car parts will have to uniquely identify a row of parts.
 You could use either the `engine_ID` or  `body_ID`; however, this may create ambiguity as cars could get their engines swapped.

-Usually (but depending on local regulations) a car will require an engine part ID and a car body ID to be associated with a license plate.
-In this case you could have a table with more information about the car, such as `left_door_ID`, `gearbox_ID`, etc., but you would identify a specific car by two different aspects: its body and its engine.
+Depending on local regulations, a car may require an engine part ID and a body ID to be associated with a license plate.
+One solution might be adding more row information about the car, such as `left_door_ID`, `gearbox_ID`, etc. But then a specific car would have to be identified by two different aspects: its body and its engine.

 A composite key would be useful in this case.
-This is how a `vehicle_registry` table would look (omitted extra parts/columns for brevity):
+This is how a `vehicle_registry` table might look (extra parts/columns omitted for brevity):

 | engine_id | body_id | gearbox_id | purchase_date |
 | -------- | ----------- | ---------- | ------------- |